GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 ### MQTT v3.1.1

-The Cloud IoT Device Embedded C Client uses MQTT messages to communicate over publish/subscribe topics.
-The client connects a TCP socket to the Cloud IoT Core MQTT bridge.
-The client then requests subscriptions to one or many topics via the socket.
-After the client subscribes to a topic, all incoming data is published to the client application on the embedded device.
+The Device SDK communicates over publish/subscribe topics with MQTT.
+The Device SDK connects a TCP socket to the [Cloud IoT Core MQTT bridge](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge).
+The Device SDK then requests subscriptions to one or many topics via the socket.
+After the Device SDK subscribes to a topic, all incoming data is published to the client application on the embedded device.

 Similarly, devices can publish to one or many topics in order to perform outgoing communication with Cloud IoT Core.
 The device doesn't need to keep track of numerous connections, report connection state, or broadcast messages to multiple addresses.
 Instead, the device simply publishes a message to a topic.
 Cloud IoT Core automatically routes the message to the associated [subscriptions](https://cloud.google.com/iot/docs/how-tos/devices#creating_a_device_registry).
-Because routing and permissions are handled in the cloud, the client reduces communication overhead on the device.
+Because routing and permissions are handled in the cloud, the Device SDK reduces communication overhead on the device.

 * The MQTT specification defines three Quality of Service (QoS) [levels](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#quality_of_service_qos).